 Make sure the options you asked for are on the final contract you sign.
 Some car rental employees have been known to “accidentally” check the option for insurance, and if you sign the contract accepting it, you will be charged the full amount, and there’s usually no way to get the money back.
 Electronic signature pads, which may or may not display your contract adequately before you sign, have made this even trickier.
-Only the most ethically-challenged rental agents try this cheat, but in the end you are responsible for what you’ve signed.
-If you don’t understand the contract (or if it’s in another language), ask an employee to explain.
+Only the most ethically challenged rental agents try this cheat, but in the end you are responsible for what you’ve signed.
+If you don’t understand the contract (or if it’s in another language), ask an employee to explain — but remember that verbal explanations do not trump the written contract.
 If you’re uncomfortable with anything at all, don’t sign.
 Take your business elsewhere.

 Many car rental problems can be avoided by taking a few precautionary steps.
 Do you know how to operate the car?
 Car rental companies are now offering everything from electric vehicles to hybrids to Smart Cars (microcars), and they don’t operate the same way the standard gas-operated cars do.
 (Don’t believe me?
 Try starting a Toyota Prius without first reading the manual.
 Go on.
 I’ll wait.)
 This is the time to ask.
 Car rental employees are trained to help you get acquainted with your car.
 Note: This is especially important if you’re switching from a right-hand to left-hand drive vehicle, where many of the switches are reversed.
 At the very least, check your glove compartment to make sure the manual is there.
 You’ll be glad you did.

 Yes.
 Every rental car must be photographed or better yet, videotaped by you before you leave the rental lot.
 I’m not joking.
 Most car rental companies do not adequately document the condition of your vehicle, and only a small fraction take photos of your car before you rent it.
 Whip out your digital camera or smartphone, and let’s get to work.
 At a bare minimum, you need shots of the front, back and sides of the car.
 I would recommend two close-up shots of each side, the front and rear windshield, the front and rear of the car, and the roof.
-Don’t forget the interior: the dashboard, front seats, back seats, and trunk.
+Don’t forget the interior: the dashboard (showing the odometer and fuel gauge readings), front seats, back seats, and trunk.
+Also make sure the license plate is visible in at least one picture, and capture the VIN placard (on the pillar behind the driver’s door or in the lower left corner of the windshield).
 If you want to be extra careful, take snapshots of the wheels and under the two bumpers.
 Believe it or not, motorists have been billed for damage that’s unseen by the naked eye at the time of the rental.
 You can’t be too careful.

 Note: If you’re in a garage with low light, drive the car somewhere in the parking area that’s well-lighted to conduct your visual inspection.
 Do not leave the rental lot without taking these pictures.
 Repeat: Do not leave.